 Mission & History of the RMHUC

-The RMHUC has a long history of promiting community through educational, social, and volunteer activities that advance the mutual welfare of Harvard alumni and the University.
+The RMHUC has a long history of promoting community through educational, social, and volunteer activities that advance the mutual welfare of Harvard alumni and the University.

-The RMHUC's 125th anniversary occured in February 2011.
-The Club was established at a meeting of alumni in the Albany Hotel in Denver (1720 Stout Street, where the Johns Manville Plaza currently sits) on February 11, 1886.
+The Club was established on February 11, 1886 at a meeting of alumni in the Albany Hotel in Denver (1720 Stout Street, where the Johns Manville Plaza currently sits.)
 The following day, the Denver Tribune-Republican published an article about the creation of the Club.
 The Harvard Crimson also published an article about it the following week.

 The RMHUC has preserved other details of its history as well.
 An article from an 1890 issue of The Harvard Crimson writes of the Club's fifth annual banquet.
 And here is a menu from the eleventh annual banquet at the Brown Palace Hotel in 1896.